National Museum of Military History

 Marshall Smuts's statement explained

 He was referring to South Africa’s participation in the Second World War and had pinpointed the raison d’etre of the Museum’s existence.
-In 1975, the Museum’s name was changed to the South African National Museum of Military History and its scope was expanded to include the history of all military conflict in which South Africans have played a part.
+In 1975, the Museum’s name changed to the South African National Museum of Military History.
+Its scope was expanded to include the history of all military conflicts in which South Africans have played a part.
 The Museum also serves as a popular and unusual venue for conferences and other functions.

-In 1999, following the restructuring process of national museums, the Museum was amalgamated together with the Transvaal Museum of Natural History and the National Cultural History Museum into the Northern Flagship Institution.
-This institution was renamed DITSONG: Museums of South Africa in 2009 and the Museum is now called the DITSONG: National Museum of Military History.
+In 1999, following the restructuring process of national museums, the Museum was amalgamated with the Transvaal Museum of Natural History and the National Cultural History Museum into the Northern Flagship Institution.
+In 2009 it was renamed DITSONG: Museums of South Africa, and the Museum is now called the DITSONG: National Museum of Military History.

-The Museum is also regarded as the spiritual and symbolic home for all soldiers and veterans in South Africa.
-As a result, a number of veterans’ organisations use the Museum as their headquarters.
-The South African Military History Society, the South African Arms and Ammunition Collectors Association, the South African Arms and Armour Society, the Gold Reef Scale Modelers and the Warsaw Flights Commemoration Committee use the Museum for monthly and annual meetings and are considered to be part of the 20 organisations that are stakeholders.
+The Museum is also known as the spiritual and symbolic home for all soldiers and veterans in South Africa.
+As a result, several veterans’ organisations use the Museum as their headquarters.
+The South African Military History Society, the South African Arms and Ammunition Collectors Association, the South African Arms and Armour Society, the Gold Reef Scale Modelers and the Warsaw Flights Commemoration Committee, use the Museum for monthly and annual meetings and are considered part of the 20 organisations that are stakeholders.